Have you ever thought of taking your own life?

 Hush hush, we are in the South and aren’t supposed to talk about this sort of thing at all.
 Postpartum depression (PPD) grabs the life you once had and rips it apart, even though you’re supposed to care for this new baby you longed for and brought into the world.
 People don’t understand it, but it should be talked about because it’s happening to women everywhere.

 Every day, I battle living with the effects of PPD such as lethargy, negative self-image, pushing away people you once loved, and the feeling like you can’t do anything right.
 Waking up itself is a chore when you battle depression, trying to fight an aching body and a brain craving extra sleep.
+Perhaps products like a heating pad could help me get some better sleep.

 I was so sleepy and lethargic all the time and felt really down.
 I thought it was just because I was waking every hour or so to feed or rock my baby.
 But as every month passed I felt worse and worse.
+If you’re struggling as well, playing games might help a lot in coping up.

 After that, it’s called PPD for up to one year postpartum, then after the first year, you’re classified as clinically depressed.
-I’ve been battling PPD and clinical depression for almost two years now, trying every psychiatric medicine traditional (and nontraditional) under the sun, therapy, exercise, you name it, I’ve tried it.
+I’ve been battling PPD and clinical depression for almost two years now, trying every psychiatric medicine traditional (and nontraditional) under the sun, Jim Brillon Therapy, exercise, you name it, I’ve tried it.
 One depression medicine will work for a while, then it’ll just stop working, causing me to relapse.

 It would be the most beautiful day outside, and all I wanted to do was sleep.

 The way that other people view us PPD women just sucks.
 So many people told me to snap out of depression.
 If I could just snap out of it, trust me, I would.
 Those are the people who don’t understand why, how, or what I could possibly be depressed about.
+Thankfully, there are products like https://cbdarmour.co.uk/cbd-oil/raw-original-cbd-oil-3000mg.html to help alleviate symptoms of PPD.

 They just don’t get that it is truly a chemical imbalance that encompasses you.

 Who loves female hormones?
 Not this girl.
 The other night I put on a full waterworks show!
 Could.
 Not.
 Stop.
 Crying.
 I started laughing, then boom, crying again.
 WTF!
 My poor husband Chris, held me, probably thinking, “How long is this one gonna last?
 Crazy coot!”
 But, he said nothing as he held me, and I did feel better after.
 I’m guessing I had a lot of pent up stress inside me that needed to come out.
 And out it did!
+After that, I ensured that I took up therapy at Luxury rehab at Legacy, which further helped me scrape the stress inside me to deal with it using the new zkittles delta 8.

 Yes, depression still kicks my ass every single day.
 It’s a battle, then I get back up and do it all again the next day.
 Why?
 I look at my perfect creation, my daughter, and I know it’s worth it.
 I know I’d go to the ends of the Earth for her.
 But, it doesn’t mean my PPD has lifted.
 It’s still there, it will always be there haunting and torturing me like a lost soul.